 Public schools in Minneapolis

 The majority of children in Minneapolis attend public schools, which are free to all children living in the city.
 Children attending public school will usually attend the nearest school within their district.
-However, they are permitted to attend a school outside their school district, provided there is space at that school.
+However, they are permitted to attend a school outside their school district, provided there is space at that particular school.

-There are a number of charter schools in Minneapolis.
+There are a few charter schools in Minneapolis.
 These are independent public schools, operating on a performance-based contract with the local school district.
 While they are partially funded by the state, they have more flexibility in terms of their teaching style, policies and academic programmes.
 No fees are charged for charter schools and admission is open to all children provided there are available slots.
-If the demand is greater than the school’s capacity, placement is done via a lottery.
+If the demand for placements is greater than the school’s capacity, it is done via a lottery.

 Private schools in Minneapolis

-There are many private schools in Minneapolis that operate outside of the public schooling system.
+There are many private schools in Minneapolis that operate outside the public schooling system.
 Most of these offer a high standard of education.
 Class sizes are usually much smaller at private schools, affording more personalised interaction between students and teachers.

 Admission to private schools can be more stringent and may include entrance exams and personal interviews.
-Competition for a place at private schools can be high, and parents therefore need to plan well ahead if they intend to send their child to one of these institutions.
+Competition for a place at private schools can be high, therefore, parents need to plan well ahead if they intend to send their child to one of these institutions.

 International schools in Minneapolis

-Although there are few international schools in Minneapolis offering foreign curricula, a number of public and private schools in the city do offer the International Baccalaureate (IB) programme.
+Although there are few international schools in Minneapolis offering foreign curricula, several public and private schools in the city offer the International Baccalaureate (IB) programme.
 This globally focused curriculum is often preferred by expat parents because there are IB schools in most major expat destinations around the world, allowing for a relatively easy transfer between schools.